Contents

 4. Configuration and installation

 The aim here is to parameterize the solution to match your actual workflows.
 You define schedules, teams, routing rules, queues and user profiles.
+A logistics company has automated its processes using Robotic Process Automation, reducing the time spent on administrative tasks by over 50%.(source)

 Kavkom simplifies this phase with a clear back-office, configurable templates and an integrated configuration wizard.
 You can test each scenario in real time before deployment, without having to rely on an external service provider.